PhD Physical Geography, University College London, 2011 – 2018.

 - Conducted Site Condition Monitoring surveys for aquatic plants across Scottish protected areas on behalf of Scottish Natural Heritage

 - Trained in plant taxonomy

-Water Quality Scientist, Thames Water (March – Sept 2011)
+Water Quality Scientist, Thames Water (A UK water utilities company) (March – Sept 2011)

 - Led water quality investigations for clean water department and composed scientific reports and monthly data reviews for the Drinking Water Inspectorate

 Project Manager, Dukes Meadows Trust (Oct 2010 – Feb 2011)